MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Work item query and query folder (object-level)

 Manage query and query folder permissions through the [web portal](../../boards/queries/set-query-permissions.md).
 Project Administrators are granted all of these permissions.
 Contributors are granted Read permissions only.
-Consider granting the Contribute permissions to users or groups that require the ability to create and share work item queries for the project.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Query folder permissions dialog.](media/permissions/query-folder-permissions-vsts.png)